AsutoSSH/Operator-Fill/README.md

 Welcome to Operator Fill

-This is a console based program made in C++ which in current stage has 700+ lines of code.(I have plans to make it object oriented for easy maintenance and making it shorter)
+This is a console based MATH program/game made in C++ which in current stage has 700+ lines of code.(I have plans to make it object oriented for easy maintenance and making it shorter)

+In this program/game you will be given a linear arithmetic equation out of which the the arithmetic operators will be left to you to fill to satisfy the given equation.

 ABOUT THE PROGRAM